Guidance material for efficient handling of data

 expecting to be able to use smart phones to find information.
 A part of the

-project will be to create mobile applications presenting information about
+project was to create mobile applications presenting information about

 Models could be a valuable tool for evaluation of risk and calculate dispersion